John H. D’Arms Faculty Awards for Distinguished Graduate Mentoring in the Humanities

 - Louise Stein, Professor of Musicology

-- Patricia Yaeger, Professor of English Language and Literature and Professor of Women’s Studies
+- Patricia Yaeger, Professor of English Language and Literature and Professor of Women’s and Gender Studies

 2012